Table of Contents

 Advanced supply chain technology often requires significant financial investment, often costing thousands of dollars in annual fees or one-time licenses.

 “ShipBob’s technology provides cost savings.
-Other 3PLs pass fees onto the client for work they do related to manual processes because they lack the fulfillment technology needed to meet customer expectations.”
+Other 3PLs pass fees onto the client for work they do related to manual processes because they lack the fulfilment technology needed to meet customer expectations.”

 Carl Protsch, Co-Founder of FLEO